dyutibarma/monochrome/_case-studies/2018-10-23-ecommerce-listing.md

       </blockquote>
   <h2>product analysis</h2>
   <h3>Current State</h3>
-  <p>Urban Outfitters list featureset is the least complex – <b>low complexity</b> – with a single list type – wish list – that is accessible behind an authentication gate.</p>
+  <p>Urban Outfitters list featureset is the least complex – <b>low complexity</b> – with the single list type wish list.
+Wish lists are accessible behind an authentication gate and products require Color, Size, QTY to be saved (SKU-full).</p>
   <p>Anthropologie has multiple list locations, both with a varied set of functional reqiurements - <b>medium complexity</b> - these list types are a wish list and registry.
-Both of these list types are accessible behind an authentication gate.</p>
+Both of these list types are accessible behind an authentication gate and have SKU-full product requirements.</p>
-  <p>Free People, however, has multiple methods of collection on their webstore, two of which are product focused, the other on user generated content (UGC); wish listing, product favoriting, and UGC favoriting respectfully - <b>high complexity</b> - all accessible behind the authentication gate.</p>
+  <p>Free People, however, has multiple methods of collection on their webstore, two of which are product focused, the other focuses on user generated content (UGC); wish listing, product favoriting, and UGC favoriting respectfully - <b>high complexity</b> - all accessible behind the authentication gate where wish lists require SKU and favoriting does not; otherwise known as SKU-less.</p>
       </div>
       <div class="w3-col w3-container m2">
       </div>